 In order to maintain liquidity and to ensure that sufficient funds are available for ongoing operations and future developments, the Company uses a mixture of inter group borrowings and bank overdraft.
 As revenue deteriorated in FY21 Q1 measures were immediately put in place including focus on a reduction in Capital spend and working capital and utilising the UK Government furlough scheme to maximise the liquidity position.
-Scapa PLC has also refinanced raising an additional £15m RCF and completed a share placement raising a further £32.6m which the Company has access to as part of its inter group funding.
+Scapa Group Ltd refinanced during the year, raising an additional £15m RCF and completed a share placement raising a further £32.6m which the Company had access to as part of its inter group funding.